© Harald Schmitt, Feller Maximiner Wein e.V.

 -Restoration of an old fountain

--excavation and maintenance of almost 5 kilometres of dry stone walls
+-excavation and maintenance of almost 5 kilometers of dry stone walls

 -Fabrication and installation of the world's largest corkscrew